-The following amounts are included in the consolidated balance sheet as of December 31, 2013 and 2013, respectively related to the Facility and Revenue Purchase agreements:
+The following amounts are included in the consolidated balance sheet as of December 31, 2014 and 2013, respectively related to the Facility and Revenue Purchase agreements:

-December 31, 2013 December 31, 2012 Principal Amount of Facility Agreement \$ 15,000 \$ 15,000 Unamortized discount (3,116) (4,196) Carrying amount of Facility Agreement 11,884 10,804 Revenue Purchase Agreement 3,636 4,042 Less current portion of Facility Agreement (3,750) Notes payable long-term portion \$ 11,770 \$ 14,846
+December 31, 2014 December 31, 2013 Principal Amount of Facility Agreement \$ 15,000 \$ 15,000 Unamortized discount (1,898) (3,116) Principal repayment (3,750) Carrying amount of Facility Agreement 9,352 11,884 Revenue Purchase Agreement 3,636 Less current portion of Facility Agreement (3,750) (3,750) Notes payable long-term portion \$ 5,602 \$ 11,770

-The following amounts comprise interest expense included in our consolidated statement of operations for the twelve months ended December 31, 2013 and 2012, respectively:
+The following amounts are included in interest expense in our consolidated statement of operations for the years ended December 31, 2014 and 2013:

-Decemb per 31, 2013 Decem ber 31, 2012
+Decemb per 31, 2014 Decem ber 31, 2013

-Cash interest expense \$ 2,155 \$ 2,015
+Cash interest expense \$ 1,271 \$ 2,155

-Non-cash amortization of debt discount 674 845
+Non-cash amortization of debt discount 1,053 674

-Amortization of debt costs 182 167
+Amortization of debt costs 110 182

-Amortization of settlement obligations 266 388
+Amortization of settlement obligations 206 266

-Total interest expense \$ 3,277 \$ 3,415
+Total interest expense \$ 2,640 \$ 3,277

-Cash interest expense represents the amount of interest expected to be paid in cash under the agreements, which represents the interest of 5.75% on the Facility Agreement and the expected cash payments on the Revenue Purchase Agreement for the period.
+Cash interest expense represents the amount of interest expected to be paid in cash under the agreements, which represents the interest of 5.75% on the Facility Agreement and the cash payments on the Revenue Purchase Agreement that was terminated in April 2014.
 Non-cash amortization is the amortization of the discount on the Facility Agreement.
 The amortization of debt costs represents the costs incurred with the financing, which is primarily the facility fee and the finder's fee which has been capitalized and is expensed using the effective interest method.
-The amortization of the settlement obligations represent the interest associated with the settlement agreements for both Zeiss and Hologic, Inc. ("Hologic").
+The amortization of the settlement obligations represent the interest associated with the settlement agreements for both Zeiss and Hologic, Inc. ("Hologic"), see Note 8(f) to our Consolidated Financial Statements.

-(3) Accrued Expenses
+(4) Accrued Expenses